15 Great Food Advertisements (And How You Can Create One)

 This long-running campaign continues to be effective, with new commercials featuring celebrities like Betty White and Willem Dafoe.

-The ads play on the idea that people get angry when they’re hungry, and they always end it up with the tagline “You’re not you when you’re hungry.
+The ads play on the idea that people get angry when they’re hungry, and they always end up with one of the best food quotes and the tagline: “You’re not you when you’re hungry.
 Grab a Snickers.”

 M&M’s “I Can’t Believe They’re Not Chocolate” (2017-present)